chenxiaolong/aosproot/README.md

+NOTE: This repo was just a proof of concept and I currently don't intend to keep it up to date with AOSP and Magisk changes as I don't personally use it.

 # aosproot

 aosproot is a simple way to apply the Magisk boot image patch as part of the AOSP build.
 This allows building a rooted custom firmware, while preserving AVB (Android Verified Boot).